Kate Brindle, Secretary

 Donald Garlit, Treasurer

 Don is a founding member of AFA.
-He also is a founding member of the SBM Animal Law Section, where he served as the Section Council chair, and is currently its treasurer and newsletter co–editor.
+He also is a founding member of the SBM Animal Law Section, where he served as the Section Council chair, and is currently a Section Council member and newsletter co–editor.
 He is a member of the board of directors of RedRover.
 He is a hands-on volunteer at Leuk’s Landing, a shelter for FeLuk+ cats.
 Don spent more than 25 years in the automotive industry in both commercial and defense segments in finance, program management, sales, and contracts.
 He is a graduate of Michigan State University (B.A.
 Economics), The Ohio State University (J.D.), and the University of Michigan (M.B.A.).

 Margo Miller, Director